 Advanced ICD-9-CM and CPT coding skills with emphasis on enhancing accuracy and refinement of effective use of resources.
 Course intended only for those students who possess a working knowledge of coding; will prove beneficial to those currently working in a medical billing setting.
 Prereq. - OFAD 170 and 172.

-OFAD 291 Special Studies in Office Administration (Cr1) See Statement on Special Studies.
-Offered on demand.
+OFAD 291 Special Studies in Office Administration (Cr1)

 OFAD 292 Special Studies in Office Administration (Cr2)